jiroshimaya/kanasim/README.md

 ```

 ## Sample code
-This is a sample program to calculate the weighted edit distance and Hamming distance between words written in katakana using phonetic similarity data.
+This sample code demonstrates how to calculate the weighted edit distance and Hamming distance between katakana words using phonetic similarity data.

 ### Installation